 - Convolutional Neural Networks.

-Neural Network Algorithms are based on radial basis function with can be used for strategic reasons.
-There are several other models of the neural network including what we have mentioned above.
-For an introduction to the neural network and their working model continue reading this post.
-You will get a sense of how they work and used for real mathematical problems.
+Neural Network Algorithms are based on radial basis functions and can be used for strategic reasons.
+There are several other models of the neural network, including what we have mentioned above.
+For an introduction to the neural network and its working model, continue reading this post.
+You will get a sense of how they work and are used for real mathematical problems.

 ANNs learn, get trained, and adjust automatically, just as we humans do.
 Though ANNs are inspired by the human brain, they run on a far simpler plane.
 The structure of neurons is now used for machine learning, also called artificial learning.
 This development has helped various problems come to an end, especially where layering is needed for refinement and granular details are needed.